Nessjk/posthog-app/src/content/why_me.md

 ## ❤️ The Emotional Answer

 I want to be part of an amazing team that sits at the cross-section of data, analytics, and building software.

-I'm inspired by helping businesses understand the impact of the apps they build and send out into this world—and being part of a big opportunity while doing it.
+I'm inspired to help businesses understand the impact they have on this world through analytics.

+I was blown away when I started using your application.
+It's what I want as an analytics tool!

 ---